 Limited to 25 students.
 Omitted 2017-18.
 Professor Worsley.

 2017-18: Not offered

 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Admission with consent of the instructor.
 Limited to 12 students.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Visiting Lecturer Kapur.
-Spring semester: Writer-in-Residence Hall.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester: Writer-in-Residence Hall.
+Spring semester: TBA2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as THDA 270 and ENGL 222) A workshop in writing for the stage.
 The semester will begin with exercises that lead to the making of short plays and, by the end of the term, longer plays--ten minutes and up in length.
 Writing will be done in and out of class; students’ work will be discussed in the workshop and in private conferences.
 At the end of the term, the student will submit a portfolio of revisions of all the exercises, including the revisions of all plays.